 Just put them in a lidded freezer-safe container, and place in the freezer until frozen, then you can transfer them to a freezer bag for easier storage.
 Use within 3 months.

-You can air fry them from frozen, but you will need to check that the internal temperature had reached the safe temp of 160°F/72°C in the center of the largest one.
+You can air fry frozen meatballs straight from the freezer, but they will take a few more minutes to cook than thawed meatballs.
+Make sure you check that the internal temperature has reached the safe temp of 160°F/72°C in the center of the largest few meatballs.

 How to cook meatballs or rissoles in an air fryer.